Witteborn/GitHubBoilerplate/CONTRIBUTING.md

 your pull request.
 It will just make things harder for us.
 Harder for us roughly translates to a longer SLA for your pull request.

 ## Unclear
 If anything is unclear please checkout on how we did certain thing in the past or feel free to open an issue based on the question template.

+# Summary / TL;DR
+- Open an issue before contributing
+- Check for duplicates before creating an issue
+- Each pull request has atleast one issue.
+- Name your branch the same as the issue number: GH-2 for Issue with number 2.
+- Name you pull request "(GH-IssueNumber) Title of your pull request"
+- Include "(GH-IssueNumber)" at the beginning of each commit
+- Your feature branch should be named after you issue aswell.
+Example: GH-2 or -GH-2-ContributionGuidelines
+- The rule of thumb is ask if something is unclear before its too late

 ## Acknowledgement

-This contribution guide was taken from the [Cake project](https://github.com/cake-build/cake) and was edited to be more open for a variety of project types.
+This contribution guide contains pieces taken from the [Cake project](https://github.com/cake-build/cake) and was edited to be more flexible.